What Is Work.Com? Salesforce Workplace Operations Solutions

 Technical: LOW RISK

 This is a new org with limited external integrations based on a proven stable platform.
 For some organizations locked in Classic, this is a chance to benefit from Lightning and an opportunity to learn from past experiences.
-Many (everyone) wants to build in a way that minimizes the technical debt that hobbled them in previous implementations; configure not code; proper documentation; formal CI/CD cycle.
+Many people (everyone) wants to build in a way that minimizes the technical debt that hobbled them in previous implementations; configure not code; proper documentation; formal CI/CD cycle.
 LOW RISK becomes MEDIUM RISK if organizations try to take shortcuts to implement faster – it will catch up with them.

 Regulatory: HIGH RISK